Property Taxes & Assessments

 Municipal governments use property assessments to determine what tax rate they must set to raise the revenue needed to pay for public services, such as police and fire protection, parks and recreation, road improvements and new infrastructure.
 Property assessment and taxation is a two-part process:

-- First, BC Assessment determines the market value of properties and send property owners a Property Assessment Notice.
+- First, BC Assessment determines the market value of properties and sends property owners a Property Assessment Notice.
 If you are a property owner, you will receive this notice in January of each year.

 Given the relationship between property assessment and municipal property taxes, many property owners believe that a high property assessment increase means high increases in property taxes.
 This is not necessarily the case.
 If the District's operating budget is $1.5million, for example, it will be $1.5 million whether the average residential property is worth $100,000 or $200,000.
 The value of the properties does not determine the costs of the District's programs and services.